gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Many certifications for people (even when they don’t follow an ISO based certification scheme) are ISO/IEC 17024:2012 compliant

-ISO/IEC 17024:2012 contains principles and requirements for a body certifying persons against specific requirements, and includes the development and maintenance of a certification scheme for persons.
+ISO/IEC 17024:2012 contains several principles and requirements:

-- What does a "body" do?
+- Certification body

-  - Certification body (in this case ‘for persons’) is the organization that conduits the certification process.
+  - The organization that conduits the certification process

-- What is a certification process?
+- Certification process

- - It is a set of activities by which a certification body determines that a person fulfills certification requirements (ISO/IEC 17024 - 3.3), including application, assessment, decision on certification, certification and use of certificates (ISO/IEC 17024 - 3.5) and logos/marks
+ - A set of activities by which a certification body determines that a person fulfills certification requirements (ISO/IEC 17024 - 3.3), including application, assessment, decision on certification, certification and use of certificates (ISO/IEC 17024 - 3.5) and logos/marks

-- What is a certification scheme?
+- Certification scheme

   - It is competence (ISO/IEC 17024 -3.6) and other requirements related to specific occupational or skilled categories of persons

   - Certification requirements are a set of specified requirements, including requirements of the scheme to be fulfilled in order to establish or maintain certification

-- What is a "scheme owner"?
+- Scheme owner

   - It is the organization responsible for developing and maintaining a certification scheme (ISO/IEC 17024 - 3.2).
 The organization can be the certification body itself, a governmental authority, or other

-- What is a "certificate", by the means of the standard?
+- Certificate

   - A document issued by a certification body under the provisions of this International Standard, indicating that the named person has fulfilled the certification requirements (ISO/IEC 17024 - 3.3)

-- What is ‘competence’?
+- Competence

-  - The ability to apply knowledge and skills to achieve intended results [where ‘results’ can be, for instance, tasks or other activities mentioned in the previous lessons]
+  - The ability to apply knowledge and skills to achieve intended results (where "results" can be, for instance, tasks or other activities mentioned in the previous lessons)

-- What is ‘qualification’?
+- Qualification

   - A demonstrated education, training and work experience, where applicable

-The certification of the competence of the auditors / lead auditors of the management systems is regulated by ISO/IEC 17024: 2012 to which the reference schemes must be added (i.e. the standards for which the candidate requests recognition of competence, e.g. the ISO / IEC 27001: 2013 and ISO / IEC 17021-1: 2015).
+The certification of competence for management system auditors/lead auditors is regulated by ISO/IEC 17024:2012 and the relevant standards (e.g., ISO/IEC 27001:2013 and ISO/IEC 17021-1:2015) for which the candidate seeks recognition of competence.

 == Certified ISO/IEC 27001 auditor

-The ISMS Auditor / Audit Group Manager is the professional figure who conducts audits on Information Security Management Systems according to international standards: UNI EN ISO 19011, UNI CEI EN ISO / IEC 27001, UNI CEI EN ISO / IEC 17021
+The #underline[ISMS Auditor / Audit Group Manager] is a professional who conducts audits on Information Security Management Systems according to international standards: ISO 19011, ISO/IEC 27001, and ISO/IEC 17021.

-- The ISMS Auditor / Head of the Audit Group must demonstrate that they have the competencies (in terms of Skills, Knowledge and Personal Behavior) to professionally carry out the activities related to the conduct of an ISMS audit
+- This figure must demonstrate that they have the competencies (in terms of Skills, Knowledge and Personal Behavior) to professionally carry out the activities related to the conduct of an ISMS audit

 The following is an example of a certification scheme:

 - principles of the audit activity

 - management of an audit program

 - audit activities

 - competence and evaluation of auditors

 Audit planning which must include: